Purpose-Built AI: from Theory to Practice

 Integrations and Automations

 Viventium is already working with a handful of EMRs for direct integration.
 The system is also integrated with TapCheck for on-demand pay and with Nevvon for CEUs.
-For EMRs that are not fully integrated, there is an importing process workaround.
+For EMRs that are not fully integrated, they offer pre-built exports that can handle different export formats.
 Viventium can import information from virtually any patient record system.

 Once the payroll system is set up for your agency, or agencies, many of the workflows are automated, relieving time and stress on your staff and saving you money on recruitment, retention, FTEs and missed visits.
 The staff responsible for new hires will experience such automations as pre-filling demographic information everywhere once it is entered once, customizable CEU requirement task assignment and reminders, tax preparation and filing, sharing job listings across multiple job boards, and payroll generation from EVV import.